ajakaja/ajakaja.github.io/_cache/mechanics.md

 And the grand point is:

 **The Grand Point** _This is not that amazing_.
 The **principle of stationary action**, which takes a postulate / assumption that $$\delta S = 0$$ for the 'phyical path', is the application of a mechanical procedure to solving a differential equation.
-It just turns out to be
+It just turns out a good technique for solving the kinds of differential equations we get in physics, primarily because it ends up giving the solutions via scalar differnetial equations over the whole system instead of vector differential equations over each component separately.

 By the way, this is basically, at a marginally higher abstraction, the approach Feynman describes [here](http://yima.csl.illinois.edu/psfile/ECE553/FeynmanLecturesOnPhysicsChapter2-19.pdf).
 He also mentions that stationary points of functionals can be used to solve other equations.